SongketFabricApp/songket_recognition_app_backend/readme.md

 - Method: POST
 - Body:
   - `username` as String: Name of the user
-  - `email` as String: Email of the user
   - `phone` as String: Phone number of the user
   - `password` as String: Password for the user